Archive for the ‘Developing a Network’ Category

 She replied, “I am a really interesting person.”

-We laughed about it, but the sobering reason she wasn’t working was crystal clear: The resume she’d been using for a year as she looked for work didn’t tell her story.
+We laughed about it, but the sobering reason she wasn’t finding a job was crystal clear: The resume she’d been using for a year as she looked for work didn’t tell her story.

 And then there was my brother-in-law who had written a paper in grad school that led to his being asked to help rewrite the early-education certification curricula in Wisconsin.
 That’s impressive!
-With each profile I worked on, I saw another side of people I’d only spent time with socially.
+With each profile I worked on, I discovered the professional accomplishments of people I’d only spent time with socially.

 It changed my relationships.

 Meanwhile, my sister-in-law got a job within three weeks of my redoing her profile.
 My brother-in-law found a marketing-manager job back in his niche field within two months.
 All of which led my brother and sister to move their families back home near my mom in Green Bay, something she had longed for since all of her six children had moved away decades ago.

 I never could have imagined how sharing what I know could have such a dramatic ripple effect on 26 people and the people in their lives.
 And those are just a few of the stories.
 I’ve helped students seeking internships, recent grads getting their start and mid-career professionals too busy or unfamiliar with social media to tend to their profiles (and, their professional relationships.)

 Along the way, I’ve discovered many new LinkedIn features, tools and tricks, so in the spirit of random acts of kindness and paying it forward, here are 17 tips for quickly improving your LinkedIn profile:

 - Don’t assume LinkedIn isn’t valuable in your profession or life stage.
 LinkedIn search features include filters for entry-level to niche professional positions, and targeted features and tools have been developed to address the needs of students, veterans and salespeople.
 (They don’t yet have a section for military service, but I’ve reached out to their product manager to suggest they get one.)